C4AI/blab-chatbot-bot-client/INSTALL.md

 - Clone or download a repository that implements this library.

-- In the project root, create a configuration file (.py) following the template provided by the repository.
-  Modify it as needed, following the instructions in the file.
+- In the project root, create the configuration file (.py): make a local copy (with a different name) of the template file provided by the repository and modify it as needed, following the instructions in the file.
 It must contain the variable `BLAB_CONNECTION_SETTINGS` alongside the specific settings in other variable(s).

+  Note:
+  - Non-absolute paths will be relative to the root directory.
+  - In `BLAB_CONNECTION_SETTINGS`:
+    - `BOT_HTTP_SERVER_HOSTNAME` should be `127.0.0.1` to accept only local connections from the controller;
+    - `BOT_HTTP_SERVER_PORT` is arbitrary as long as it is available;
+    - `BLAB_CONTROLLER_WS_URL` is the controller address and must start with `ws://` or `wss://` (the same path used by the frontend).

 - Install [Poetry](https://python-poetry.org/) ≥ 1.2: